-The proposed development conforms to the canyon setback policies in the certified LUP, as development will be set back more than 30% the depth of the lot and 40 feet from the canyon edge.
+The proposed development conforms to the canyon setback policies in the certified LUP, as development will be set back more than 30% the depth of the lot and 20 to 36 feet from the canyon edge.
 Due to the configuration of the lot, the canyon edge is located beyond the applicant's property line.
+A new retaining wall, flagstone pavers, and landscaping described more fully below will be located within 20 feet of the canyon edge, while a new deck will be at least 36 feet from the edge of the canyon.
 The project is consistent with the pattern of development in the surrounding area and will not result in canyonward encroachment.